DanielRosenwasser/emberfox/book/layout.md

     for child in node.children:
         if isinstance(child, Text):
             has_text = True
-        elif child.tag in INLINE_ELEMENTS:
+        elif child.tag in BLOCK_ELEMENTS:
-            has_text = True
+            has_containers = True
         else:
-            has_containers = True
+            has_text = True
     # ...
 ```